apace100/origins-docs/docs/types/block_action_types/modify_block_state.md

 [Block Action Type](../block_action_types.md)

 Modifies the block state property of the block.
+Depending on the property type, different values are expected: boolean properties use `value`, enumeration properties use `enum`, and integer properties use `operation` and `change`.

 Type ID: `origins:modify_block_state`

+!!! note

+    If none of the expected fields are specified, this action will do nothing.

 ### Fields